BrightChamps Logo

 What is a Line Chart?

 The line can be either straight or curved.
-Line charts are used to represent trends, changes, and relationships in data over time.
+Line charts are used to show trends, changes, and relationships in data over time.
 When you observe a line chart, you can see two axes: horizontal and vertical.
 The horizontal line is the x-axis, and the vertical line is the y-axis.

 Professor Greenline from BrightChamps